Skip links

 Daily Clinical & Biochemical Monitoring

-Daily clinical and behavioral monitoring, combined with systematic assessment of vital hematological and biochemical parameters, forms the essential backbone of scientific precision, safety, and ethical compliance in animal studies.
-This holistic approach provides structured surveillance of general condition, behavior, stress indicators, respiratory patterns, food intake, and body weight.
-Simultaneously, it delivers in-depth physiological evaluation through precise quantitative measurements, including hematology tests (e.g., CBC), liver and kidney function panels, metabolic and lipid profiles, and electrolyte analysis.
+Daily clinical and behavioral monitoring, combined with systematic hematological and biochemical assessment, is fundamental to scientific accuracy, safety, and ethical compliance in animal studies.
+This integrated approach enables structured evaluation of general condition, behavior, stress indicators, respiration, food intake, and body weight, alongside quantitative laboratory analyses including CBC, liver and kidney function, metabolic, lipid, and electrolyte profiles.

 • Daily Clinical Monitorin